storeforgedev/unwrap/README.md

 );
 ```

 If you want to access the entire operation, omit the last parameter.
-Note that the operation will not contain `userErrors`, since this is implicitely handled for you within the `unwrap` method.
+Note that the operation will not contain `userErrors`, since this is implicitly handled for you within the `unwrap` method.

 ```ts
 import { unwrap } from "@storeforge/unwrap";